brianasz/brianasz.github.io/_posts/2019-08-18-The confusing haproxy and keepalived configuration I found.md

 ---
 layout: post
-title: The confusing haproxy and keepalived configuration I found.
+title: The confusing haproxy and keepalived configuration I found
 ---

 Recently I had a very confusing question in my job about a configuration I knew nothing about.